-Examples of material health/safety violations could include letting trash pile up inside the rental unit, providing a harbor for rodents or bugs, or even things like damaging the electrical wiring in the rental unit.
+Examples of material health and safety violations could include letting trash pile up inside the rental unit, providing a harbor for rodents or bugs, or even things like damaging the electrical wiring in the rental unit.

 Step 2: Complaint is Filed and Served

 As the next step in the eviction process, Mississippi landlords must file a complaint in the appropriate county or justice court.
-In the Hinds County Justice Court, this costs $75 in filing fees.
+Filing fees may vary in the state, for example, in the Hinds County Justice Court, this costs $75.

-The summons and complaint must be served on the tenant by the sheriff or anyone over the age of 18 who isn’t part of the case, at least 5 days prior to the summons return date for county court cases, through one of the following methods :
+The summons and complaint must be served on the tenant by the sheriff or anyone over the age of 18 who isn’t part of the case, at least five days prior to the summons return date for county court cases, through one of the following methods:

 A summons and complaint may only be posted on the rental property if a copy cannot be given to the tenant in person.

 The deadline to serve the summons for eviction cases heard in the Justice Courts isn’t specified in Mississippi statutes.